 Please note that there are certain requirements specific to each degree programme.
 However, it is usually possible for single honours students to take up to one module per year designed primarily for a degree programme other than the one for which you are registered.
-It is also possible in some cases to switch from one degree programme to another.
+It is also possible in some cases to switch from one degree programme to another (or from full-time to part-time status).
 If you should wish to do either of these things you should talk firstly to your Personal Tutor.
-Changes of degree then have to be signed off by the Department Education Lead, Dr Alex Windscheffel
+Any changes of degree then have to be signed off by the Department Education Lead, Dr Alex Windscheffel